AndrewBiz/tarpar/README.md

-Cli for parcing drawio xml file and generate list of objects in text form
+Cli tool for parcing drawio xml file and generate list of objects in text form